-At the start of this week, we asked all of you: what’s the very best thing about being Irish?
+At the start of St Patrick's Day week in 2016, we asked our readers: what’s the very best thing about being Irish?

 Hundreds of you from all around the world sent in answers, ranging from a few brief nail-on-the-head insights to longer personal stories about what being Irish has meant to you or to your families at various points in life.